elm-city-craftworks/notes.practicingruby.com/_posts/2013-03-14-sustainable.md

 ---
-title: Ten Principles of Sustainable Software
+title: Ten Principles for Sustainable Software
 layout: default
 ---

 # {{ page.title }}

-(Inspired by both Dieter Rams and ISO/IEC 9126):
+*(Inspired by both Dieter Rams and ISO/IEC 9126)*

 Sustainable software is...

-**Purposeful:** It has a real, well-defined problem it needs to solve
+**Purposeful:** It has a real, well-defined problem it needs to solve.

 **Reliable:** It consistently works correctly under normal circumstances, and handles failures gracefully in exceptional circumstances.